eolatham/smarthome-dashboard-simulation/app/docs/design.md

 The event queue is a custom queue data structure for storing and retrieving smart home events.

-It stores all events provided to it while only allowing past events to be retrieved, which allows the application to poll the event queue at regular time intervals to get only the events that have "occurred" since the last poll.
+It stores all events provided to it while only allowing past events to be retrieved, which allows the app to poll the event queue at regular time intervals to get only the events that have "occurred" since the last poll.

 Specifically, the event queue:

 - is instantiable with a list of event objects queried from the database
-- uses the application clock to determine if an event is a past or future event
+- uses the app clock to determine if an event is a past or future event
 - hides future events
 - allows retrieving all unprocessed past events (to be processed)
 - allows retrieving all processed past events (to be [analyzed](#data-analysis))